SwolenOstrich430/Evently/README.md

 # Live Link
 [Visit on Heroku](https://evently2020.herokuapp.com/)

-Dummy accounts to use: (mtest@gmail.com, cathy@yahoo.com...
+Dummy account to use: (cathy@yahoo.com...
 Security123 as passwords for both)

 # Running Locally